 It is not safe for them to remain in the relationship, but care should be taken when leaving.
 On the right is an article collecting different advice to help those leaving a dangerous situation to do it well, including making a 'safety plan'.

-In order to get more information about how to leave safely you should make an appointment to see Jacinta Watkins, she is experienced in dealing with violent relationships and can help you to make good decisions about your situation.
+In order to get more information about how to leave safely you should make an appointment to see Hamish Williams, he is experienced in dealing with violent relationships and can help you to make good decisions about your situation.